 For a little more help, read our top tips on venue marketing in a crisis.

-We hope we've provided you with some helpful advice on how you can prepare your venue for events moving forward.
+We hope we've provided you with some helpful advice on how you can prepare your venue for events as we wait for June to arrive.
 Next, read our guide for venues on how to navigate the events industry during a crisis.
-If you're interested in our Safer Events Accreditation, book your free consultation below.
+If you're interested in our Safer Venues Accreditation, book your free consultation below.